InnoTechDev365/n8n-workflows/Telegram AI Assistant with Vector Knowledge Base ttemp/README.md

 Voice/Text Message — Automatically indexes the content into the vector store.

-📋 Все цели — Triggers a semantic search to list all current records.
+📋All goals— Triggers a semantic search to list all current records.

-✍️ Редактировать — Initiates the interactive editing protocol for existing entries.
+✍️ Рedit — Initiates the interactive editing protocol for existing entries.